Microscopic analysis of spin-momentum locking on a geometric phase metasurface: Theoretical formalism

-\textit{Theoretical formalism}.-- We consider the simplest GPM, characterized by a periodic array of rectangular grooves in a metal slab.
-Fig.~\ref{fig:sample}(a) presents an SEM image of the periodic gold metasurface that we will experimentally study later, and Fig.~\ref{fig:sample}(b) is a representation of the unit cell, which is periodically repeated in both $\vec{u}_{x}$ and $\vec{u}_{y}$ directions.
-Each groove has short side $a$, long side $b$ and depth $d$.
-The distance between the centers of the two nearest slits is $L$.
-The unit cell comprises N such grooves, with centers aligned along the $\vec{u}_{x}$ axis.
-The $\alpha$-th groove is rotated at an angle $\theta_{\alpha}$ with respect to the $\vec{u}_{x}$ axis.
-We consider the case where $\theta_{\alpha}$ varies linearly with $\alpha$, $\theta_{\alpha} = 2 \pi n_w \alpha/N$, where the winding number $n_w$ defines the number of complete $2\pi$ rotations along the unit cell (in the particular case $n_w = 0$, the array becomes a non-chiral square lattice of rectangular grooves).
-The system depicted in Fig.~\ref{fig:sample}(b) has $n_w= 1/2$, as each rectangular groove presents a mirror symmetry with respect to the middle of the long axis.
-Although the grooves perform a step-wise rotation within the unit cell, the whole lattice does not support a global rotation symmetry.
+We consider the simplest GPM, characterized by a periodic array of rectangular grooves in a metal slab.
+Figure~\ref{fig:sample}(a) presents an SEM image of the periodic gold metasurface that we will experimentally study later, and Fig.~\ref{fig:sample}(b) is a schematic representation of the unit cell, which comprises $N$ grooves, and is periodically repeated in both $\vec{u}_{x}$ and $\vec{u}_{y}$ directions.
+Each groove has a short side $a$, a long side $b$, and depth $d$.
+The $\alpha$ th groove is rotated at an angle $\theta_{\alpha}$ with respect to the $\vec{u}_{x}$ axis.

+In this paper, we present a general theoretical framework for arbitrary groove positions and $\theta_{\alpha}$, but we will analyze the case where (i) the groove centers are aligned along the $\vec{u}_{x}$ axis, (ii) the distance between the centers of nearest grooves is $L$, in both $x$- and $y$- directions and (iii) $\theta_{\alpha}$ varies linearly with $\alpha$, $\theta_{\alpha} = 2 \pi n_w \alpha/N$.